cyanzhong/docs.taio.app/docs/editor/search.md

 You can also search multiple terms in one query using `space` as delimiters, such as `Markdown plaintext`, it searches for file name or file content that contains both `Markdown` and `plaintext`.

 > Full text search automatically searches sub-folders, it takes some time when you have huge amount of files.
+If you use external folders, make sure to only link necessary files into Taio, otherwise it may have a significant performance drop.

 ## Open Quickly